brandon2580/NeuroVestor-Public/README.md

 - Valuation metrics, growth data, key data, financials, news, trailing metrics, SEC filings, book data, charts & MUCH more

 ## Note
-In it's current state, any user cannot completely run the project.
+In it's current state, any user cannot completely run the project from this repository.
 You will be able to run the frontend code via npm install then npm start in /neurovestor.
 However, this will not actually display any data.
-If you are wanting to see actual data, you will need permissions to read/write to the Firebase DB.
-If this is of interest to you, please feel free to contact me at dalbecb@gmail.com
+If you are wanting to see actual data, you can view the project at https://neurovestor.web.app
+Please remember, you can ONLY enter tickers that are present in the DOW 30.
+Doing otherwise will leave you with a blank page.
+This is because of sandbox limitations.

 ## Overview Page
 ![Overview Page](https://i.gyazo.com/aec1a821ca6325d0cca439a718a9e54d.png)